-Any adverse event must be recorded on the appropriate eCRF.
+Any adverse event must be recorded on the appropriate case report form.

 All adverse events that are drug-related and unexpected (not listed as treatment-related in the current Investigator's Brochure) must be reported to the governing Institutional Review Board/Independent Ethics Committee (IRB/IEC) as required by the IRB/IEC, local regulations, and the governing health authorities.
-Any adverse event that is marked "ongoing" at the exit visit must be followed-up as appropriate.
+Any adverse event that is marked 'ongoing' at the exit visit must be followed-up as appropriate.